scholzj/kekspose/README.md

 ```

 Kekspose is written in Java using the [Quarkus framework](https://quarkus.io/).
-That allows it to provide binaries to run Keksposé.
+That allows it to provide native binaries to make it easier to run Keksposé.

 ## How to use Keksposé?